Thousands of bloggers across the world are guilty of making the same deadly mistake.

 One section of the report will give you an overview of average engagement by content type, and a breakdown of which networks get the most shares:

-You can also add competing sites to see how they compare.
+You can also add competing sites to see how they compare with each other.

 2. The search engine method